Alpine Hut-to-hut Hiking

 (optional extra loop to Tosc adds 1.5 hours, 1.7mi/2.8km, 1250ft/379m)

-We meet in Bled, one of Europe’s most scenic spots.
+We meet in Bled (or optional in Ljubljana), one of Europe’s most scenic spots.
 Bled’s picture-perfect setting sets the tone for your visit in Slovenia.
 The bell tower of a 12th-century pilgrimage church rises proudly from a tiny storybook islet in the middle of the lake, guarded by the medieval castle perched high atop the cliffs.
-You can choose to spend the night before the start of the tour here or in the vibrant capital city of Ljubljana (in which case we will organize a morning shuttle to take you to Bled, where the tour will begin).
+You can choose to spend the night before the start of the tour here or in the vibrant capital city of Ljubljana.

-In the morning we meet for a brief orientation and then set off for the Pokljuka plateau, located at the foothills of the Julian Alps, to start our tour with a short warm-up hike.
+In the morning we first meet for a brief orientation and then an organised shuttle will take you to Pokljuka plateau, located at the foothills of the Julian Alps, to start your tour with a short warm-up hike.
 The hike starts at Rudno polje, where the Biathlon World Cup takes place every year.
-We continue on forest trails, passing green meadows with grazing cattle.
+You continue on forest trails, passing green meadows with grazing cattle.
 Pause to take a photo of the wooden shepherds’ cottages that look like something straight out of a fairy tale and try some traditional apple strudel.
 Walking along the mountain ridges by Mt.
-Triglav we enjoy some of the most dramatic views in these parts of the Alps.
+Triglav you’ll enjoy some of the most dramatic views in these parts of the Alps.
 The night is spent just beneath these towering giants.

 Accommodation in mountain hut Vodnikov dom.